“…he was taken up before their very eyes…”

 The Ascension of Jesus Christ is meaningful for several reasons:

-It signified success in His early work.
-All that He had come to do, He had
+- It signified success in His earthly work.
+All that He had come to do, He had accomplished.

 Currently, the Lord Jesus is in Heaven.
 The scriptures frequently picture Him at the right hand of the Father, a position of honor and authority, Psalm 110:1; Ephesians 1:20-21; Hebrews 8:1-2.
 Christ is the Head of the Church, Colossians 1:18; the giver of spiritual gifts, Ephesians 4:7-8; and the One who fills all in all, Ephesians 4:9-10.
 Taken from “What is the meaning and importance of the Ascension of Jesus Christ?” on gotquestions.org.